mnjenga/journal-app/README.md

 Import the project into android Studio

 The project will sync and be ready to be run on your emulator or device

+## Dependancies

+Dependanies are avaible at https://github.com/mnjenga/journal-app/blob/master/app-legacy/build.gradle

+## Credit
+Image credit to Disney Pixar https://movies.disney.com/inside-out for the theme and animated gifs

+Code snippets from google signin examples and Udacity Google Africa Challenge lessons

+Amazing Ad-Group-17 for the support and Comraderie